Emmy-Dare274/World-Affairs/README.md

 ### Frameworks - Libraries - Programs Used

-- [Am I Responsive](https://ui.dev/amiresponsive) - Used for responsiveness of website on various screens.
+- [Responsive Viewer](https://try.responsiveviewer.org/) - Used for responsiveness of website on various screens.
 - [Chrome Dev Tools](https://developer.chrome.com/docs/devtools/) - Used for debugging and development of the app.
 - [Font Awesome](https://fontawesome.com/) - Used for social media icons.
 - [Google Fonts](https://fonts.google.com/) - Used to import Fonts.